-The City developed an Operations and Maintenance Manual in 2018 to document current maintenance procedures as they relate to stormwater.
+The City developed an Operations and Maintenance Manual in 2018 to document current maintenance procedures for the stormwater utility system.
 The Manual was completed in early December and sent to DEQ on December 10, 2018.
-The Manual covers stormwater work flow, public participation in reporting stormwater issues, stormwater inspection and cleaning, stormwater repair and replacement, illicit discharge investigation and spill response, the catch basin cleaning program, the street sweeping program, and the newly deployed operations management program called Cartegraph OMS.
+The Manual covers stormwater workflow, public participation in reporting stormwater issues, stormwater inspection and cleaning, stormwater repair and replacement, illicit discharge investigation and spill response, the catch basin cleaning program, the street sweeping program, and the newly deployed operations management program called Cartegraph OMS.

-Update O&M manual to optimize water quality (Not Started)
+Update O&M manual to optimize water quality (incomplete, but started)

 The Operations and Maintenance Manual is scheduled to be reviewed and updated every three years.
-The manual is scheduled for a review and update in December 2022, and this work has not yet been started.
+The manual is scheduled for a review and update in December 2022, and this work has been started.